 A South-side Chicago native, Mr. Salley grew up wanting to be a police officer - even joining the Police Cadets program in high school.
 He has always seen the need to improve law enforcement and community relations, particularly with Black, Brown, and Latinx communities.
 Mr. Salley has lived in the historic Fells Point neighborhood of Baltimore City for the past 4 years and represents the Southeastern district on the Civilian Review Board.

-Professionally, Mr. Salley has consulted both public and private organizations in Baltimore, including the Maryland Department of Transportation, Maryland Department of Juvenile Justice, and Exelon Corporation.
+Professionally, Mr. Salley has consulted both public and private organizations in Baltimore, including the Maryland Department of Transportation, Maryland Department of Juvenile Justice, Exelon Corporation, and currently works at Under Armour as a manager on the human resources team focusing on building out global leadership development capabilities.
 Mr. Salley is also a member of the Strategic Committee on Diversity, Equity, and Inclusion (DEI) for Tau Kappa Epsilon, Inc. As a workforce specialist, Mr. Salley acknowledges the challenges associated with careers in law enforcement and appreciates the commitment many officers have to keep the public safe.
 However, he also recognizes that the culture of policing needs to change in order for individual officer behaviors to change.
-Proper police department selection, training, leadership development, and performance management can go a long way in building trust.
+Proper police department selection, training, leadership development, and performance management can go a long way in building trust with the community.